kubevirt/community/wg-code-quality/wg-charter.md

 * Create and maintain code-quality guidelines, best practices and standards.
 * Assure distribution of knowledge in regard to code quality.
   * This may include presentations, documentation, lectures, certifications, linters, etc.
-* Enforcement of selected standards.
+* Enforcement of selected standards via the following methods:
-  * Through automation and active intervention in code reviews.
+  * Automation and active intervention in code reviews.
-  * Through codebase infrastructure.
+  * Codebase infrastructure.
 E.g reusable libraries.
 * Management:
   * Prioritizing tasks.
   * Focusing on selected topics.